Tom Wills: Football pioneer

 Football in the Richmond Paddock, 1860s.
 The field's hard playing surface influenced Wills's codification of the game.

 Wills's cousin H. C. A. Harrison joined him in pioneering football in 1859.

 Wills was a compulsive writer to the press on cricketing matters and in the late 1850s his letters sometimes appeared on a daily basis.
 An agitator like his father, he used language "in the manner of a speaker declaiming forcefully from a platform".
 On 10 July 1858, the Melbourne-based Bell's Life in Victoria and Sporting Chronicle published a letter by Wills that is regarded as a catalyst for a new style of football, known today as Australian rules football.
 Titled "Winter Practice", it begins:

 Now that cricket has been put aside for some few months to come, and cricketers have assumed somewhat of the chrysalis nature (for a time only 'tis true), but at length will again burst forth in all their varied hues, rather than allow this state of torpor to creep over them, and stifle their new supple limbs, why can they not, I say, form a foot-ball club, and form a committee of three or more to draw up a code of laws?

+In his letter Wills wasn't confined to the idea of a football club.
+He also proposed that if a football club could not be formed, that young men form a rifle club to defend the colony against potential threats, closing with "Trusting that some one will take up the matter and form either of the above clubs, or, at any rate some athletic games".

 In endeavouring to keep cricketers active during the off-season, Wills made the first public declaration of its kind in Australia: that football should be a regular and organised activity.
 Around this time he helped to foster football in Melbourne's schools.
 The local headmasters, his collaborators, were inspired in large part by descriptions of football in Thomas Hughes' novel Tom Brown's School Days (1857), an account of life at Rugby School under the headship of Thomas Arnold.
 Due to similarities between their sporting careers at Rugby, Wills has been called the "real-life embodiment" of Tom Brown, the novel's fictitious hero.